-The work investigates figurative forms that move in and throughout spaces.
+The work is based on nature, not a depiction but rather the memory of experience.
+Within these memories, figuration whether derived from art historical references or inventtion move in and throughout.
 The continuum of time, movement, and space, in and of itself, denies visual and physical “reality” as well as one’s “place” in such a reality.

-Figure, mass, and flux become visible yet their relationship to an abstract environment remain undefined.
-Ground, simmering with visages of nature is mediated by freely associative and emergent form and space.
-The notion of picture plane is both affirmed by surface and contradicted by implications of perspective, layers figure and gesture with invitation to move at will, transform, or halt abruptly.
+Figuration and abstraction become one yet remain undefined.
+Visages of nature are mediated by freely associative and emergent form and space.
+The notion of picture plane is both affirmed by surface and contradicted by implication.

-Nature and light find inspiration in the language of Corot and Fra Angelico; the idylls of Puvis de Chavannes.
-Movement is rooted in the Romantics.
+Nature, movement, and mark find inspiration in the language of Corot, Rubens, Delacroix, and abstract expressionism.
 Unexpected configurations develop.
 Disjointed elements and superimpositions produce dislocations from the “normative.”
-Working from memory of the physical world, its persistence operates in a state of inertia, resisting change until freed by reinvention.
+Working from memory of the physical world, experience and emotion persist.

 The work exists in the pursuit of location; something of erosion and transfiguration.
-The space between things is mysterious; the sense of air and solidity between things so well understood by Piero della Francesca.
-The figurative in my work strives to lose its identity; space is formed in part by its presence.
+The space or compression between things is mysterious.
+Figuration works to concurrently lose and reaffirm identity and spirit.
 I work to dissolve precision toward a new kind of clarity; to stop and start time.

 Sowers of Magenta Fields